The Last Jew in Vinnitsa

-The Last Jew in Vinnitsa is a photograph taken during the Holocaust in Ukraine showing an unknown Jewish man—probably on 28 July 1941 in Berdichev and not Vinnitsa—about to be shot dead by a member of the Einsatzgruppen—possibly Jakobus Onnen, a member of Einsatzgruppe C, a mobile death squad of the German SS.
-The victim is kneeling beside a mass grave already containing bodies; behind, a group of SS and Reich Labor Service men watch.
+The Last Jew in Vinnitsa is a photograph taken during the Holocaust in Ukraine showing an unknown Jewish man—probably on 28 July 1941 in Berdychiv (not Vinnitsa)—about to be shot dead by Jakobus Onnen, a member of Einsatzgruppe C, a mobile death squad of the German SS.
+The victim is kneeling beside a mass grave already containing bodies; behind, a group of SS and Reich Labor Service men watch indifferently.

 History

 The photograph was circulated in 1961 by United Press (UPI) during the trial of Adolf Eichmann.
 UPI had received it from Al Moss (b.
 1910), a Polish Jew who acquired it in May 1945 shortly after he was liberated from Allach concentration camp by the American 3rd Army.
 Moss, living in Chicago in 1961, wanted people "to know what went on in Eichmann's time".
 The UPI copy was published over a full page of The Forward.